x-hgg-x/custom-format/README.md

 It uses ` :` (a space and a colon) as a separator before the format specifier, which is not a syntax currently accepted and allows supporting standard specifiers in addition to custom specifiers.

-This library comes in two flavors:
+This library comes in two flavors, corresponding to the following features:

+- `compile-time`

-* With the `compile-time` feature, the set of possible custom format specifiers is defined at compilation, so invalid specifiers can be checked at compile-time.
+    The set of possible custom format specifiers is defined at compilation, so invalid specifiers can be checked at compile-time.
     This allows the library to have the same performance as when using the standard library formatting traits.

+- `runtime`

-* With the `runtime` feature, the formatting method dynamically checks the format specifier at runtime for each invocation.
+    The formatting method dynamically checks the format specifier at runtime for each invocation.
     This is a slower version, but has a lower MSRV for greater compatibility.

 ## Documentation